Disclaimer: I don't own HP or any of the trademarked stuff.

 "Where did that bruise come from, Potter?"

 Harry's veins were flooded with ice until his very heart seemed to freeze.
 "I - what bruise is that?"

 "Don't play stupid, boy.
 The bruise on your face."

 "Don't lie to me, Potter," Snape said, his eyes black slits in that pale face.
 Noting that Hedwig was padlocked inside her cage, Snape decided to work on a hunch.
 He crossed the room to the door and, despite Harry's protests, tried to pull it open.
-As it was locked from the outside, the door did not budge.
+As it was locked from the outside several times over, the door did not budge.

 "You are locked in this room," Snape observed coldly.
 "Why?"

 "Why are you locked inside, Potter?"

 "Because I - that is, when the pudding crashed - I -"